-In Denmark several organizations, including the national DPA - Datatilsynet have issued cookie guidelines.
+In Denmark several organizations, including the national Data Protection Authority (Datatilsynet) have issued cookie guidelines.
 These guidelines provide necessary information for websites and mobile applications to comply with the GDPR and national data protection and cookie laws.

 7.1 What is Datatilsynet?

-The Danish Data Protection Agency - Datatilsynet is the independent authority that supervises compliance with the rules on the protection of personal data.
+The Datatilsynet is the independent authority that supervises compliance with the rules on the protection of personal data.
 Datatilsynet provides guidance and advice as well as deals with complaints and makes inspections.

 7.2 What are cookie laws in Denmark?

 In Denmark, there are two primary laws to consider when it comes to cookies.
 They are as follows:

 - The General Data Protection Regulation of the EU - GDPR (and the Data Protection Act of Denmark).